uidaholib/main-web-redesign_draft/content/covid19/impact.md

 ## Hours and Availability

-The Library is currently open online only, with the building closed until further notice.
+The Library is currently open online only, with the building closed to the public.
 We continue to offer [extensive online services]({{ '/covid19/access.html' | relative_url }}), including our reference desk and research help with extended hours.
+The Library building will follow a [phased reopening model]({{ site.lib-media }}/about/UI_Library_Covid-19_Phased_Reopening_Model.pdf){:target="_blank"} guided by Idaho Rebounds, university plans, and public health guidance.

 #### Reference Desk